- The dxgkrnl.sys Windows 10 error usually happens due to driver problems.

 - Restart your computer.

-- Now, click Blue Screen, and go to Run the troubleshooter.
+- Now, select Blue Screen, and click on the Run the troubleshooter button.

 - Follow further instructions, and let the wizard finish the process.